natesworks/shelly/README.md

 ## Placeholders

-Placeholders are temporary text which are later replaced.
-They can be used in the prompt or welcome message.
+Placeholders are a symbolic representation of something that will later be replaced with it's actual value later by the shell.
+This can be used in your prompt or welcome message.

 - `{cwd}`: Current working directory.
 - `{username}`: Username of the current user.